There are several types of seed keywords you can use : broad, narrow or very specific ones using the wildcard operator.

 When using a wildcard (*), in the seed keyword, keyword ideas will match a specific structure.
 For example, best sofa for * will only provide keywords that are of type "best sofa for something". how to * sofa => "how to something sofa".

 I recommend playing around with the different types of searches to generate keyword ideas that are relevant to your needs.

-In my example, I'll first use a seed keyword with a wildcard (*) to get highly specific keyword ideas that have a clear buying intent : best sofa for *.
+In my example, I'll use a seed keyword with a wildcard (*) to get highly specific keyword ideas that have a clear buying intent : best sofa for *.

 What does a keyword with buyer intent mean ?
-Someone who types "best sofa for summer house" in Google has the intent of buying a sofa and is looking for recommandations.
+Someone who types "best sofa for summer house" in Google has the intent of buying a sofa and is looking for recommendations.
 That's a typical keyword with buyer intent.

 Why does intent matter ?
 For every easy keyword you'll find with LowFruits, the content you are writing should answer the intent of the query.
 Only by doing so, you're likely to rank high and lead the visitor to do the action you want (buy from your shop, click on an affiliate link, ...).

-Step 2 (optional).
-Add your website
+Step 3 (optional).
+In the advanced section, add your website

 Add the domain name of your website if you want to know : 1) on which keywords websites weaker than yours rank in the top 10 of the SERPs (Search Engine Result Pages).
 2) on which keywords your website is already ranking in the top 100 search results